 A distinct aggregation / A dynamic equivalent / A generous ethic of invention: Six writers respond to six sculptures

-This commissioned work is available in two formats: as a sound-work available to sign out from the Walter Phillips Gallery front desk or streamed via the embedded SoundCloud widget below; and through a broadsheet featuring audio transcriptions of each response as well as text drawings from the collaborative series, A seat at the table, a slice of the pie, the result of a dialogue between Aislinn Thomas and Shannon Finnegan about the practice of visual description.
-Click the link for the broadsheet: A distinct aggregation / A dynamic equivalent / A generous ethic of invention: Six writers respond to six sculptures PDF (983kb)
+This commissioned work is available in two formats: as a sound-work available to sign out from the Walter Phillips Gallery front desk during regular gallery hours or streamed via SoundCloud; and through a broadsheet featuring audio transcriptions of each response as well as text drawings from the collaborative series, A seat at the table, a slice of the pie, the result of a dialogue between Aislinn Thomas and Finnegan Shannon about the practice of visual description.

 Within conventional museum contexts, audio description is generally understood as a means of creating access to visual art through the alternate modality of sound.
 Containing careful visual description with language aimed at objectivity, audio descriptions form a secondary alternative to experiencing the work in visual form.
 The politics of this mode of access are taken up extensively by scholar Georgina Kleege, who has argued that “[a] picture may be worth a thousand words, but the assumption seems to be that those thousand words – or even a million words – will not do justice to the picture.
 This holds even though ekphrasis, or poetry that describes visual art, has been around at least since Homer.”(1) In contrast to standard conceptions of audio description, Kleege invites a re-imagining of its potential; where it might be “elevated from its current status as a segregated accommodation outside the general public’s awareness and launched into the new media – a literary/interpretative form with infinite possibilities.”(2)